 Everyone should have an easily accessible way to track the sprint, whether a whiteboard or software so that the related points can be noted down then and there.

-A project might be owned by one person but the success or failure of the project lies on all the team members.
+One person might own a project, but the success or failure of the project lies in all the team members.
 It is the cooperation and collaboration of all.

-“Going Agile” “is not something which we can cross off our list once we adopt the procedure.
+“Going Agile” “is not something we can cross off our list once we adopt the procedure.
 It generally takes two to four months to start seeing the benefits.
 Even after these few months, the organization will keep finding new ways of improvement.
-To avoid stagnation, there needs to be someone on the team who is dedicated enough to keep perfecting the continuous changes.
-As we all need to agree, that there is always room for improvement and all we need to do is to keep identifying those opportunities which need to be improved.
+To avoid stagnation, someone on the team must be dedicated enough to continually perfect changes because we all agree there is always room for improvement.
+All we need to do is to keep identifying those opportunities which need to be improved.

 This has been a guide to Agile Marketing.
-Here we discussed the Concept, Working, Need, and Implementation of Agile Marketing.
+Here we discussed the basic concept, working, need, and implementation of agile marketing.
 You can also go through our other suggested articles to learn more –